Departure for Gothal.

 The raven landed on the Gildergreen tree, that stood just outside his window.
 It watched with glowing pale orange eyes as he packed a knapsack with his things, the it shook its body ruffling its dark soot black feathers, it hopped onto the window sill and peered into the room, it looked down at the book laid out on his desk.
 It ruffled its feathers one last time, and then when Birkir had left his room, and closed the door behind him, the Raven opened its beak and gave a caw.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ThaboWellsWrite a Review